Defend free speech and individual liberty online.

 In the past, revenue would be cut off mostly from real or imagined copyright infringers, politically controversial channels, and lately, creators unable to cope with COPPA.

-But now, even channels like Technology Connections, seen as prime examples of adhering to every rule and being a poster child for the platform, the way it says it wants to be – get to wake up to the news of demonetization.
+But now, even channels like Technology Connections, seen as prime examples of adhering to every Google rule and being a poster child for the platform, the way it says it wants to be – get to wake up to the news of demonetization.

 For creators who earn a living on YouTube, that is equivalent to losing a job so it's no wonder they treat it as a serious problem.

-Technology Connections, with about 600k users on YouTube, shared on that YouTube's email said the channel was no longer eligible for monetization since “a significant portion (…) is not in line with our YouTube Partner Program policies.”
+Technology Connections, with about 600k users on YouTube, shared on Twitter that YouTube’s email said the channel was no longer eligible for monetization since “a significant portion (…) is not in line with our YouTube Partner Program policies.”

 That sounds like a serious transgression on the part of the channel, and a big problem – so you'd think it would take some time, or forever, to resolve.